-Nicholas BarnettNicholas joined the Board in July 2010 and was appointed Chairman in July 2011.
-HeB.Ec, CA, FAICDhas 30 years of experience as a Chartered Accountant and Business Consultant and is currently Chief Executive Officer of Insync Surveys, benchmarked stakeholder survey and consulting specialists.
-He is a former partner of KPMG and has been Chief Executive Officer of Ambit Group (IT Recruitment Specialists).
-He is also a co-founder and director of Board Benchmarking Australia Pty Ltd. Nicholas is a non-executive Director (and Chairman) of First Samuel Limited.
+Nicholas Barnett Nicholas joined the Board in July 2010 and was appointed Chairman in July 2011.
+He B.Ec, CA, FAICD has 30 years of experience as a Chartered Accountant and business consultant and is Chairman & currently Chief Executive Officer of Insync, benchmarked stakeholder survey, research and consulting specialists.
+He was formerly a partner of KPMG and Chief Executive Independent Non-Executive Director Officer of Ambit Group (IT Recruitment Specialists).
+He is also a co-founder and director of Board Benchmarking Australia Pty Ltd. Nicholas is a non-executive Director of Mission Australia Limited and was formerly a Director (and Chairman) of First Samuel Limited.
 Nicholas is a member of the Nominations & Remuneration Committee, Audit Committee and Risk & Compliance Committee.